XTLS/Xray-docs-next/docs/en/config/routing.md

 The `sniffing` option in the inbound proxy must be enabled to detect the protocol type used by the connection.
 :::

-`attrs`: string
+`attrs`: object

-A script used to detect the attribute values of the traffic.
-When this script returns a truthy value, this rule takes effect.
+A json object with string keys and values, used to detect the HTTP headers of the traffic.
+It matches when all specified keys exist in the header and corresponding values are a substring of the header value, case in-sensitive.

-The script language is [Starlark](https://github.com/bazelbuild/starlark), which is a subset of Python syntax.
-The script accepts a global variable `attrs`, which contains traffic-related attributes.

 Currently, only the inbound HTTP proxy sets this attribute.

 Examples:

-- Detect HTTP GET: `"attrs[':method'] == 'GET'"`
+- Detect HTTP GET：`{":method": "GET"}`
-- Detect HTTP Path: `"attrs[':path'].startswith('/test')"`
+- Detect HTTP Path：`{":path": "/test"}"`
-- Detect Content Type: `"attrs['accept'].index('text/html') >= 0"`
+- Detect Content Type：`{"accept": "text/html"}"`

 > `outboundTag`: string